AustralianSynchrotron/flask-epics-demo/README.rst

        [...]

-    Then to require a password on our ``configure`` function we just apply the ``@auth.login_required`` decorator:
+    To require a password on our ``configure`` function we just apply the ``@auth.login_required`` decorator:

     .. code-block:: python